akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/create-supplier.md

 When it is finished your suppliers are created and displayed in the suppliers grid.

 :::info
 You can use `CSV` or `XLSX` files to import suppliers.
-The expected header of your supplier import file is the following: code: code of the supplier (required), name: name of the supplier (required, supplier_referent_email: supplier referent email (required), retailer_referent_username: main user name in charge of this supplier (required) and   families.
+The expected header of your supplier import file is the following: code:
+* code of the supplier (required)
+* name: name of the supplier (required)
+* supplier_referent_email: supplier referent email (required)
+* retailer_referent_username: main user name in charge of this supplier (required)
+* families.
 :::

 # Or User Interface addict?